knowledgecode/date-and-time/docs/api/isSameDay.md

 # isSameDay()

-Check if two Date objects represent the same calendar day, regardless of time.
+Checks if two Date objects represent the same calendar day, regardless of time.

 ## Syntax